 Germantown is a tiny town located in the state of New York.
 With a population of 824 people and two constituent neighborhoods, Germantown is the 758th largest community in New York.
-Germantown has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.
+Germantown has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.

-Unlike some towns, Germantown isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Germantown are a mix of both white- and blue-collar jobs.
-Overall, Germantown is a town of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Germantown who work in office and administrative support (14.60%), sales jobs (12.64%), and maintenance occupations (8.50%).
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Germantown is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, Germantown is a town of sales and office workers, professionals, and construction workers and builders.
+There are especially a lot of people living in Germantown who work in office and administrative support (22.25%), sales jobs (9.84%), and teaching (7.73%).

 Also of interest is that Germantown has more people living here who work in computers and math than 95% of the places in the US.

-The per capita income in Germantown in 2010 was $27,100, which is middle income relative to New York, and upper middle income relative to the rest of the US.
-This equates to an annual income of $108,400 for a family of four.
+The per capita income in Germantown in 2018 was $40,494, which is upper middle income relative to New York, and wealthy relative to the rest of the US.
+This equates to an annual income of $161,976 for a family of four.
 However, Germantown contains both very wealthy and poor people as well.

 The people who call Germantown home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Germantown residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Germantown include Irish, Italian, English, and Dutch.
+The greatest number of Germantown residents report their race to be White, followed by Asian.
+Important ancestries of people in Germantown include German, Italian, Irish, English, and Polish.

 The most common language spoken in Germantown is English.
-Other important languages spoken here include Spanish and German.
+Other important languages spoken here include Spanish and German/Yiddish.